Dental Sleep Medicine-- Oral Appliances or CPAP

 The Dentist's Role

-Dr. Johnson holds a Snoring and Sleep Apnea Seminar every month.
+Dr. Johnson holds a public discussion on snoring, sleep apnea, and CPAP intolerance every month.